splash-networks/admin-panel-doc/docs/portals/unifi.md

 ![Unifi Wizard 3](../assets/images/unifi/unifi-wizard-3.png)

-Completing this process sets up the captive portal for the selected site(s) on the Admin Panel.
+Completing this process sets up the captive portal for the selected site(s) on Splash Air.

 The controller will start showing on the Unifi Controllers page: